Schwab Review

 Headline cost $0 commissions on US online stock and ETF trades (retail)

-Real costs Fund expense ratios, FX friction (if applicable), spreads on execution
+Real costs Fund expense ratios, FX friction (if applicable), cash sweep drag, spreads on execution

 Non-US filter Eligibility and ongoing support can be restricted — verify before opening